 - To explore how social groups or identities emerge through or participate in the production, significance, and reception of theories and methods

-Course list for students who entered the major in Autumn 2013 and later:
+Course list for students who entered the major in Summer 2019 and later:

 - ENGL 303 (History of Literary Criticism and Theory I)